 Topaz adjusted to her foster home quickly and initially seemed very healthy.
 However, we noticed Topaz had a swollen lip which we thought was either an injury or swelling from a flea bite.
 We hadn’t expected that more than a year later we would be struggling to find a remedy for environmental allergens that are causing chronic “indolent ulcers” on her lips as well as lesions on other parts of her body.

 We have tried special prescription foods to address possible food allergies.
 And a wide range of different medications to address environmental allergens.
-We are now working with a veterinary dermatologist to explore possible immunotherapy (allergy shots).
+We are now working with a veterinary dermatologist and have started immunotherapy (allergy shots).
+This long road will take 12 to 18 months to see results.

 This has been a long road for Topaz.
 We are searching for treatment alternatives that are both effective and easy enough for Topaz to endure.
 Everyone knows cats are finicky eaters, don’t like taking medication and certainly won’t like getting shots!